alexzanderr/rust-typeracer/todo/IDEAS.md

 - [ ] improve performance of the code

-- [x] add configuration for the UI layout to please the user; maybe some users want to see the WPM at the bottom; maybe some users dont want to see WPM at all
-    ```toml
-        [ui]
-        # maybe some people will get intimidated while
-        # watching the WPM and playing at the same time
-        # some people just dont want to see `WPM dropping`
-        show_wpm = "true"
-        show_invisibles = "true"
-    ```

 - [ ] add option to mute (`Soloud::set_volume(0.0)?;`) the song in the middle of the game for this we need a music menu to control what will happen with the music